status-im/specs/docs/stable/1-client.md

 #### Why is PoW for Whisper set so low?

-A higher PoW would be desirable, but this kills the battery on mobilephones, which is a prime target for Status clients.
+A higher PoW would be desirable, but this kills the battery on mobile phones, which is a prime target for Status clients.

 This means the network is currently vulnerable to DDoS attacks.
 Alternative